jpablo/zenith/docs/variance.md

 # Variance

-ZIO uses convariance and contravariance a lot to propagate constraints and in general to express certain program invariants.
+ZIO uses covariance and contravariance a lot to propagate constraints and in general to express certain program invariants.

 ```Scala
 sealed trait ZIO[-R, +E, +A]